skypjack/entt/docs/md/entity.md

     .get<another_component>(output);
 ```

-It isn't necessary to invoke all functions each and every time.
+It is not necessary to invoke all functions each and every time.
 What functions
 to use in which case mostly depends on the goal.

 When _getting_ an entity type, the snapshot class serializes all entities along
 with their versions.<br/>
-In all other case, entities and components from a given storage are passed to
+In all other cases, entities and components from a given storage are passed to
 the archive.
 Named pools are also supported:

 ```cpp